hmlongco/RxSwiftWidgets/README.md

     TableWidget([ ... ])
 ```

 TableWidgets, in turn, can contain multiple static and dynamic section widgets.
-Here we have just one passed into the initializer array, a *DynamicTableSectionWidget*.
+Here we have just one in the array passed into the widget initializer, a *DynamicTableSectionWidget*.

 ### DynamicTableSectionWidget

-Our dynamic section widget is bound to an observable array in our view model.
+Our dynamic section widget is bound to an observable array of users in our view model.

 ```
     DynamicTableSectionWidget(viewModel.$users) { ... }